HuddyLatimer/AI-Writing-Assistant/README.md

 ---

-Built with ❤️ using Next.js 16 and Google Gemini 2.0 Flash
+Built using Next.js 16 and Google Gemini 2.0 Flash